malsabi/PySocket/README.md

 ## Properties

- Fully implemented on multi threading.
+ 1. Fully implemented on multi threading.

- Events are implied that the user can register his call backs.
+ 2. Events are implied that the user can register his call backs.

- Sending and Receiving are prefixed with the length of the packet.
+ 3. Sending and Receiving are prefixed with the length of the packet.

+ 4. Messages are structured into [Code:Content], Where code can be string or integer representing the message type on the other hand the content is used to store the information regarding the message.

 ## An Example of using the ClientSocket.py
 ```python